Best Leaky Gut Supplements

 Quercetin

 Quercetin is the most commonly consumed flavonoid in dozens of plants and foods.
 As a flavonoid, it adds pigment to plants and has antioxidant and anti-inflammatory properties.
-It plays a role in capillary permeability, so increasing your quercetin intake could help keep toxins from a leaky gut out of your bloodstream.
+It also plays a role in capillary permeability, so increasing your quercetin intake could help keep toxins from a leaky gut out of your bloodstream.

 Collagen